 The CSET or California Subject Examination for Teachers allows the potential teachers to earn credentials or certification of teaching by obtaining the desired scores in this test.
-The performance of the candidates in CSET is measured against a set of conditions or criteria and each subtest intends to assess specific skills and abilities of the test takers related to the subject matter requirements.
+The performance of the candidates in the examination is measured against a set of conditions or criteria and each subtest intends to assess specific skills and abilities of the test takers related to the subject matter requirements.

 The Basic Characteristics of CSET Subtest 2

-The CSET subtest 2 is one of the sections of Multiple Subjects test that is administered for the test takers.
+Subtest 2 is one of the sections of Multiple Subjects test that is administered for the test takers.

-The candidates taking this test must answer a combination of multiple-choice questions and those in which they are required to construct their own responses.
+Candidates taking this test must answer a combination of multiple-choice questions and those in which they are required to construct their own responses.

 The time allotted for subtest 2 is 3 hours or 180 minutes.